Ryan Grigson: 2015 Season

+2016 Season

+On January 4, 2016, the Colts announced that Grigson and head coach Chuck Pagano had both received contract extensions through the 2019 season.

+In the 2016 NFL draft, the Colts made eight selections.
+Grigson selected Ryan Kelly (18), followed by T. J. Green (57), Le'Raven Clark (82), Hassan Ridgeway (116), Antonio Morrison (125), Joe Haeg (155), Trevor Bates (239), and Austin Blythe (248).

 On January 21, 2017, Grigson was relieved of his duties as general manager.
 The Colts failed to make the playoffs in the two consecutive seasons leading up to his firing, the first time the team had missed the playoffs in consecutive years since the 1997–98 seasons.
-One move that made many question Grigson was the infamous Trent Richardson deal that lost the Colts a first round draft pick.
+One move that made many question Grigson was the infamous Trent Richardson deal that cost the Colts a first round draft pick.
 While at the time the move was applauded by many football pundits and fans, the trade ultimately didn't work out.
-Trent Richardson ended up averaging only 3.1 yards per carry and scoring only 6 touchdowns in 2 seasons with the team and was a healthy scratch during the AFC Championship game in 2015.
-Another questionable move that confused many was the drafting of Phillip Dorsett in the 1st round of the 2015 NFL draft, while the Colts offensive line was struggling to protect their franchise quarterback, and their defense coming off a less than mediocre season.
-However a trade that worked out exceptionally well for Grigson and the Colts was the acquisition of former first round draft pick Vontae Davis in 2012 who was a big part of the 2012 turnaround and was later named to the Pro Bowl in both 2014 and 2015.
-Another move by Grigson was the trade and subsequent selection of T.Y.
-Hilton in the 2012 NFL draft.
-Grigson essentially gave up a fifth round pick for the right to move up from the early fourth to the late third round and select a three time Pro Bowl Selection and the NFL's leading receiver in 2016.
+Richardson ended up averaging only 3.1 yards per carry and scoring only 6 touchdowns in 2 seasons with the team and was a healthy scratch during the AFC Championship game in 2015.
+Another questionable move was the drafting of Phillip Dorsett in the 1st round of the 2015 NFL draft, while the Colts offensive line was struggling to protect their franchise quarterback, and their defense was coming off a poor season.
+However, a trade that worked out well for Grigson and the Colts was the acquisition of former first round draft pick Vontae Davis in 2012 who was a big part of the 2012 turnaround and was later named to the Pro Bowl in both 2014 and 2015.
+Another move by Grigson was the trade for the draft choice and subsequent selection of T. Y. Hilton in the 2012 NFL draft, as he would become a three-time Pro Bowl selection and the NFL's leading receiver in 2016.

 Overall, the Colts had a regular season record of 49-31 (.613 winning percentage) while Grigson was general manager.